TIY-ATL-ROR-2015-Jan/slides/02-04/questions.md

 Try to implement `hover` events for the items as on the Etsy page.

+## RAILS BONUS

+If you finish the etsy page Saturday night and want to do more Rails hacking rather than the "styling bonuses", look into deploying the Etsy app to Heroku *OR* grab the betterblog app and ...

+1. Add some comments!
+   Hmm, blogs aren't very interesting without comments.
+Let's add comments!
+   * rails g resource Comment post:references body:text
+   * `rake db:migrate`
+   * Add associations
+   * Fix routes to make comments under posts.
+Also, only need create, delete.

 ## Deliverables

 * Push to Github and comment with a link to your repo